majedali117/psychic-meme/admin-panel-testing-report.md

 ## Conclusion

-The TimeTravelers admin panel, including the newly implemented Mentors management feature, has been thoroughly tested and validated.
+The Agentive Buddy admin panel, including the newly implemented Mentors management feature, has been thoroughly tested and validated.
 All core functionality works as expected, with good performance, accessibility, and security measures in place.
 The minor issues identified do not impact the overall usability of the application and can be addressed in future updates.

-The admin panel is ready for production use, providing a comprehensive interface for managing the TimeTravelers platform.
+The admin panel is ready for production use, providing a comprehensive interface for managing the Agentive Buddy platform.